-The following is a list of the medical conditions for which we MAY EXCLUDE students from school attendance.
-Also listed are the circumstances that must occur in order for the student to return to school.
+Below is a list of the medical conditions for which we may exclude students from school attendance.
 Please keep in mind that the EXCLUSION of your child from school is for the health and benefit of all our students and staff.
 We look forward to the quick return of your healthy child.